-A: If the esm files are used by any other files in your load order you should not merge
+A: If the ESM files are used by any other files in your load order you should not merge them.

-them.
 If they aren't used by any other files in your load order, you can merge them.
-You could
+You could merge

-merge ESMs that are used by other files in your load order if you uncheck Renumber formIDs and
+ESMs that are used by other files in your load order if you uncheck Renumber formIDs and then

-then changed the master references in those files, but that's a bit difficult.
-Alternatively you
+changed the master references in those files, but that's a bit difficult.
+Alternatively you could

 renumbering formIDs, and then change the master references, but this is relatively untested.

-Q: Can older merged plugins I made continue to work with new versions of TES5Edit/the merge plugins script?
+Q: Can older merged plugins I made continue to work with new versions of TES5Edit/the script?